Community Cat Program

 Through our Community Cat Program, UAF works with ‘Colony Caretakers’ who manage and care for the local feral cat population.

-Caretakers trap feral cats and take them to local vets for alteration and ear-tipping, which identifies the cat as having been altered.
+• UAF provides spay/neuter certificates for feral cats through our Spay/Neuter Certificate Program.
+Colony Caretakers humanely trap feral cats and bring them to the UAF Snip n’ Go™ Clinic for alteration and ear-tipping, which identifies the cat as having been altered.

-UAF relies on Colony Caretakers to return the altered feral cats to their colonies and continue to monitor the colony for any new cats that need to be altered.
+• The Colony Caretakers return the altered feral cats to their colonies and continue to monitor the colony for any new cats that need to be altered.

-- UAF does not remove cats from feral colonies.
-Research has shown that TNR is the most humane and effective manner to care for feral cat colonies.
+• UAF does not remove cats from feral colonies.
+Research has shown that Trap/Neuter/Return (TNR) is the most humane and effective manner to care for feral cat colonies.

-The UAF Spay/Neuter Certificate Program partially funded by the Arizona Companion Animals Spay and Neuter Committee.
+The UAF Spay/Neuter Certificate Program is partially funded by the Arizona Companion Animals Spay and Neuter Committee.
 Funding is raised through the sale of Pet-Friendly License Plates and donations through Arizona Resident Personal Income Tax Return Form 140.
+For information on how you can obtain a Pet-Friendly License Plate or donate through your tax return, visit their website at www.azpetplates.org.